If a good word travels far, a good marketing campaign is already making its second orbit around the Earth.

 4. The ‘Try Before You Buy’ AR technique

 Humans are naturally inclined to be wary of the unknown, which is why most consumers prefer to see a product before buying it.
 This is where augmented reality comes in.
-In 2021, it’s important that businesses consider consumer needs when trying to sell a product.
+It’s important that businesses consider consumer needs when trying to sell a product.
 In fact, it’s so important that 75% of all consumers want to try first and buy later.

 It comes down to the given brand to choose which method they would rather pick.
 However, having the ability to try a product virtually, list through a catalog in real-time through AR, or use a virtual fitting room, will significantly impact customer engagement.